rust-lang/book/nostarch/chapter17.md

 model than concurrency with `async`.
 Threads are somewhat “fire and forget,” they have no native equivalent to a future, so they simply run to completion, without interruption except by the operating system itself.
-That is, they have no *intra-task concurrency* as futures can.
+That is, they have no *intra-task concurrency* the way futures can.
 Threads in Rust also have no mechanisms for cancellation—a subject we haven’t covered in depth in this chapter, but which is implicit in the fact that whenever we ended a future, its state got cleaned up correctly.